 34. Pop Ups

-This is a bit tricky since a pop up on your website needs to be done correctly to avoid Google penalties, but this can work very well.
+This is a bit tricky since a pop-up on your website needs to be done correctly to avoid Google penalties, but this can work very well.
 You’ve likely seen them.
-When someone visits your website, a short period of time passes from when they first arrive when a pop up will appear on the screen requesting opt-in information.
+When someone visits your website, a pop-up will appear on the screen requesting opt-in information.
 You may want to try this as it can be a powerful way to reach new customers.

 Feeling Inspired Yet?